caapel/SOFC/README.md

 # Analysis and Prediction of the SOFC Parameters by Data-Driven Modeling

-This repository contains the source materials and calculation results used in the study ***SOFC Voltage Prediction by Data-Driven Approach***
+This repository contains the source materials and calculation results used in the study [***SOFC Voltage Prediction by Data-Driven Approach***](https://doi.org/10.3390/en18092174)

 In this version:
-1) The comments received in the first round of review have been addressed.
+1) Added a ref on the study in the README.md file.

 ### fit result